-She is an author and consultant assisting others on innovative methods to protect animals and to promote more compassionate connections between animals and humans.
+She is an author and consultant assisting organizations on innovative methods to protect animals and to promote more compassionate connections between animals and humans.
 Currently she is working with the National District Attorneys Association where she launched and directs the National Center for Prosecution of Animal Abuse.

 Allie was an Assistant Prosecuting Attorney in Michigan for many years handling felony and high-profile cases, including heading the 1999 MSU Riot prosecutions.
 Since 1997, she has been training and consulting with prosecutors and criminal justice professionals.
 In 2003, she became a Senior Attorney with the National District Attorneys Association’s National Center for Prosecution of Child Abuse and National Child Protection Training Center in Alexandria, Virginia.
 She specialized in the investigation and prosecution of child abuse, created a training program on the co-occurrence between animal abuse and intra-familial violence, authored numerous professional articles, and traveled the country training prosecutors, law enforcement and child protection professionals on best practices to benefit child victims.